Mafille Woedikou

-Afi Apeafa Woedikou (born 15 July 1994), known as Mafille Woedikou, is a Togolese footballer who plays as a forward for French Division 2 Féminine club FF Yzeure Allier Auvergne and the Togo women's national team.
+Afi Apeafa "Mafille" Woedikou (born 15 July 1994) is a Togolese footballer who plays as a forward for Greek A Division club GPO Kastoria and the Togo women's national team.

 Club career

 Woedikou has played for Athléta FC in Togo and for ES Trois Cités Poitiers, AJ Auxerre and FF Yzeure Allier Auvergne in France.

 International career

 Woedikou capped for Togo at senior level during the 2022 Africa Women Cup of Nations qualification.